Course Description

 Work Experience

-Students will be required to undertake a period work placement in an organisation connected to their vocational area during the academic year.
+Students will be required to undertake a period of work placement in an organisation connected to their vocational area during the academic year.
 Work Experience is mandatory for all of our full-time Level 5 courses.
 Students are required to source their own work placement but will be assisted in this by the work experience teacher.
 The work placement is usually for a period of 10 days or a minimum of 60 hours.
 Students usually find the work experience element of the course to be invaluable and should bear in mind that a successful work placement can sometimes lead to further opportunities.

 This programme requires students to undertake work experience that will bring them into contact with children or vulnerable adults and in which they assume positions of trust.
-As a result all students will undertake Garda Vetting prior to commencing their work experience.
+As a result, all students will undertake Garda Vetting prior to commencing their work experience.

 Additional Information